PPI Calculator (Pixels Per Inch)

 Calculate the dot pitch as the reciprocal of PPI:

 dot pitch = 1/160 in = 0.00625 in = 0.1588 mm

 PPI vs DPI: the differences

 This is especially noticeable when we encounter PenTile matrix screens.
-In these screens, the three subpixels that make up one pixel are not the same size and the perceived resolution ends up being smaller.
-In this cases, you make a distinction between PPI vs DPI that really matters and that goes beyond pure semantics.
+In these screens, the three subpixels that makeup one pixel are not the same size, and the perceived resolution ends up being smaller.
+In these cases, you make a distinction between PPI vs. DPI that really matters and that goes beyond pure semantics.

 Does (PPI) size matter?